tucnak/telebot/README.md

 Telebot is a bot framework for [Telegram Bot API](https://core.telegram.org/bots/api).
 This package provides the best of its kind API for command routing, inline query requests and keyboards, as well as callbacks.
 Actually, I went a couple steps further, so instead of making a 1:1 API wrapper I chose to focus on the beauty of API and performance.
-Some of the strong sides of telebot are:
+Some strong sides of Telebot are:

 * Real concise API
 * Command routing